benbria/coffee-coverage/docs/pragmas.md

     else
         server.listen 8080

+Everything in the `if` case will be skipped.
 Or in a switch statement:

     port = switch NODE_ENV
         when 'production'